-Dr. Armstrong has produced more than 300 peer-reviewed research papers in more than two dozen scholarly medical journals as well as over two dozen book chapters and is co-editor of the American Diabetes Association‘s(ADA) Clinical Care of the Diabetic Foot.
+Dr. Armstrong has produced more than 400 peer-reviewed research papers in more than two dozen scholarly medical journals as well as over five dozen book chapters and is co-editor of the American Diabetes Association‘s(ADA) Clinical Care of the Diabetic Foot.

 Dr. Armstrong was selected as one of the first six International Wound Care Ambassadors and is the recipient of numerous awards by national and international medical organizations including the inaugural Georgetown Distinguished Award for Diabetic Limb Salvage.
 In 2008, he was the 25th and youngest-ever member elected into the Podiatric Medicine Hall of Fame.
 He is the 2010 and youngest ever recipient of the ADA’s Roger Pecoraro Award, the highest award given in the field.